 Prepay Online

-The District offers an online meal prepayment service through MySchoolBucks.com.
+The District offers an online meal prepayment service through MySchoolBucks.com so students can purchase extra snacks during lunch.

 - Set up automatic recurring payments